kxxt/tracexec/README.md

 tracexec helps you to figure out what and how programs get executed when you execute a program.

+**Warning**: You are viewing the documentation for the upcoming 0.1.0 release.
+The current stable release is 0.0.5.

 ## Showcases

 ### Default mode